-Saving more money is one of those broad goals everyone sets for themselves at the start of a new year.
+Saving more money is one of those broad goals everyone sets for themselves.
 But with so many tips and tricks out there, it can be hard to know exactly where to begin, especially when the temptation to buy a new pair of sneakers is always looming in the back of your head.
 Fear not, budget newbies!
 The tips below are so doable, even a shopaholic can accomplish them on a daily basis.
 Get ready to save some major dough.

 1. Skip out on your daily skinny vanilla latte.
 "Sorry, Starbucks, but we're taking a break.
 It's not you, it's me."
 This one may be hard, especially if you rely on caffeine to jump-start your day, but a coffee maker is a worthy investment when you realize how much this seemingly innocent cost can add up.
 And if you simply can't go your separate ways from Starbucks, try out one of its cheaper drink options.